data61/blocklib/docs/blocking-schema.rst

-blocking-features     list[integer] specify which features are used in blocks generation filter                dictionary    filtering threshold blocking-filter       dictionary    type of filter to generate blocks null-sentinel         string        defines the string that represents the NULL value in the dataset.
-Defaults to "" signatureSpecs        list of lists signature strategies where each list is a combination of signature strategies
+blocking-features     list[integer] specify which features are used in blocks generation filter                dictionary    filtering threshold blocking-filter       dictionary    type of filter to generate blocks null-sentinel         Any           defines the object that represents the NULL value in the dataset.
+Defaults to the empty string "" signatureSpecs        list of lists signature strategies where each list is a combination of signature strategies
 ===================== ============= ==========================